wilsonmar/wilsonmar.github.io/shop/index.md

 A tent (with stakes) is the item which separates a city pack and wilderness backpacking.

 I think it's wise to be experienced and prepared to sleep in the "cuts" (hideaway spots like bushes and alleys).
 It's not just in case you're homeless.
 I've been in a city where I can't find any hotel room available.
 I've slept on a sidewalk in front of a store waiting for it to open so I am among the first to buy a hot item.
 I've slept on a sidewalk to squat a spot to watch a parade the next morning.

 So I'm not so quick to judge people sleeping in the city.
 Public Shelters can be dangerous places.
 I can't keep my fancy backpack from being stolen there while I sleep.

-[_] Pepper spray as a defensive weapon.
+[_] <strong>Pepper spray</strong> as a defensive weapon.

-Many cities and towns have a thing against people sleeping on the street.
+PROTIP: Many cities and towns have a thing against people sleeping on the street.
 Their solution is usually have the police annoy the homeless (waking them up in the middle of the night) so they move to another city.
+So I try to boycott <a target="_blank" href="https://www.nlchp.org/documents/Housing-Not-Handcuffs">towns that practice that</a>, primarily Boise, Dallas, Denver.

-I think that's unconstitutional "cruel and unusual punishment," under the Eighth Amendment.
+I think that's unconstitutional "cruel and unusual punishment" under the Eighth Amendment.
 The Ninth U.S. Circuit Court of Appeals on <a target="_blank" href="http://www.governing.com/topics/public-justice-safety/tns-homelessness-cities-cannot-prosecute-when-no-shelters-available.html">September 2018</a> ruled against "criminal penalties for sitting, sleeping, or lying outside on public property for homeless individuals who cannot obtain shelter."<a target="_blank" href="https://www.nytimes.com/2018/09/05/us/-homeless-sleeping-on-street-ruling.html">*</a>
 The state, the court said, "may not criminalize conduct that is an unavoidable consequence of being homeless."
 The suit was brough by Eric Tars of the <a target="_blank" href="https://www.nlchp.org/">National Law Center on Homelessness & Poverty</a>.

-So I try to boycott <a target="_blank" href="https://www.nlchp.org/documents/Housing-Not-Handcuffs">such towns</a>, primarily Boise, Dallas, Denver.
 I applaud Saleforce billionaire Mark Benioff for leadership in this.
 Meanwhile, Amazon is doing what?

-[_] Donate to the <a target="_blank" href="http://hsh.sfgov.org/services/emergencyshelter/navigation-centers/">Navigation Centers in San Francisco</a>.
-They provide a viable shelter by proving storage, eliminating curfews (for those who work odd hours), not  requiring  resident  to  exit  the  premises  each    morning, allowing pets, and permits   mixed   gender   sleeping   arrangements rather   than  requiring  families  and  couples  to  separate.
+[_] <strong>Please donate</strong> to the <a target="_blank" href="http://hsh.sfgov.org/services/emergencyshelter/navigation-centers/">Navigation Centers in San Francisco</a>.
+They provide a viable shelter by proving storage, eliminating curfews (for those who work odd hours), not requiring resident to exit the premises each morning, allowing pets, and permits mixed gender sleeping arrangements rather than separating families and couples.
 But one has to <a target="_blank" href="https://sf311.org/web/guest/shelter-reservation-waitlist">dial 311</a> (415-701-2311) to get on their waiting list.
 More than a dozen cities from Santa Rosa to Seattle and Austin, Texas, are copying the model<a target="_blank" href="https://www.sfchronicle.com/bayarea/article/SF-s-homeless-navigation-centers-seem-to-be-13025012.php">*</a>

 Anyway, dangers from rough sleeping makes it helpful to have a buddy with you.
 If you're traveling alone, perhaps team up with another homeless person.
 Better yet, many cities have street counselors.

 PROTIP: Get everything in gray.

-[_] A decoy wallet to give robbers.
+[_] A <strong>decoy wallet</strong> to give robbers.
 Dropping it on the floor gives you time to run away.

 [_] Moneybelt